raphalupi/arctouch_admission_test/README.md

 Carousel does the automatic transition when page loads.
 If the user interact with the controls, the 'auto' feature stops.
 I achieved the result using opacity transitions on 'stacked' elements (everyone absolute positioned in the same place).
 I wanted to try this approach, as I've recently implemented another carousel like transition in this project: [chaordic_admission_test](https://github.com/raphalupi/chaordic_admission_test).
 Please have a look at that code for examples of how I implemented the scroll effect (margins manipulation).

 Regarding the things **I didn't manage to achieve**:
 * Find the exact font-faces online.
-I ended up using Roboto for everything (as a sans-serif), and Pacifico for the logo (much thicker).
+I ended up using Roboto for everything (as a sans-serif), and Pacifico for the logo (way thicker than the provided one).
 * Use the exact same icons as provided.
 I ended up getting similar ones and added their svgs to icon components.
 * Getting the video player to run with as little information on screen as possible (like showed in the PSD).
 * Getting the video player's borders to be round (search for it online, but found no way to modify it over the tachyons classes).